 This is the default config spec, to which each newly created view is initialized.
-When you create a view with the mkview command, the contents of file default_config_spec (located in ccase-home-dir) become the new view's config spec.
+When you create a view with the mkview command or the View Creation Wizard, the contents of file default\config\spec (located in ccase-home-dir) become the new view's config spec.

 A view with this config spec provides a private work area that selects your checked-out versions (Rule 1).
 By default, when you check out a file, you check out from the latest version on the main branch (Rule 2).
 While an element is checked out to you, you can change it without affecting anyone else's work.
-As soon as you check in the new version, the changes are available to developers whose views select /main/LATEST versions.
+As soon as you check in the new version, the changes are available to developers whose views select \main\LATEST versions.